Day One – On the road

 Yesterday’s adventures have left you feeling fulfilled and now ready for a day of relaxation.
 Your much needed appointment at the spa is not something you want to miss out on.
 Wrapping yourself in a cozy robe you catch up on reading your novel in the lounge.
 When you’re called in for your couples massage you can’t help but breathe out the final stresses you vowed to leave behind when you reached the mountains.

-Immersing from your massage you still aren’t quite ready to venture outside and decide to spend time in the saunas and pools to put the finishing touch on your day of repose.
-With lunch and refreshments served pool-side, you aren’t rushed to wrap up your time at the spa.
+Returning from your massage you still aren’t quite ready to venture outside, and decide to spend time in the saunas and pools to put the finishing touch on your day of repose.

 Before your dinner at Saltlik, the Block Kitchen + Bar, or Three Ravens Restaurant & Wine Bar, you transfer to your Banff hotel, where you and your partner share the excitement for a long-awaited date night.
 Spending the time to get spruced up, you emerge ready to spend quality time one-on-one.
 You’ve chosen the perfect dinner that combines both of your culinary favourites with a menu that boasts new dishes and drinks to try.